microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

     ![Generate Files Success](images/generation_success.JPG)

-5. When the merge window pops up, select the "Replace All" option to accept all changes.
+5. When the merge window pops up, select the "Replace All" option to accept all changes for each file.

     ![Replace All](images/force_replace_all.JPG)